bleacherreport/eslint-plugin-laws-of-the-game/README.md

 This codebase attempts to follow [Semantic Versioning].

-1. One or more *approved* Pull Requests are merged to the `master` branch.
+1. **Merge.** One or more *approved* Pull Requests are merged to the `master` branch.
-1. Ensure the test suite passes, and runs the expected number of tests: `npm test`
+1. **Test.** Ensure the test suite passes, and runs the expected number of tests: `npm test`
-1. Choose the appropriate New Version Number according to [Semantic Versioning].
+1. **Measure.** Choose the appropriate New Version Number according to [Semantic Versioning].
 (The `CHANGELOG.md` file may help with identifying the nature of the changes.)
-1. Edit the `CHANGELOG.md` file, replacing the "Unreleased" label with the New Version Number, linked to the (as-yet-uncreated) GitHub tag as well (the pattern is `https://github.com/<user>/<repo>/releases/tag/<version-number>`).
+1. **Changelog.** Edit the `CHANGELOG.md` file, replacing the "Unreleased" label with the New Version Number, linked to the (as-yet-uncreated) GitHub tag as well (the pattern is `https://github.com/<user>/<repo>/releases/tag/<version-number>`).
 Ensure that the notes under this version reflect the changes made by the merged Pull Requests.
+Commit and push.
-1. Run `npm version <version-number> --message "Version %s"` to both update the version in the `package.json` file and create the tag on GitHub.
+1. **Version.** Run `npm version <version-number> --message "Version %s"` to both update the version in the `package.json` file and create the tag on GitHub.
-1. Run `git push && npm publish` to push the merges & version to GitHub, and publish the new package on npmjs.com.
+1. **Publish.** Run `git push && npm publish` to push the merges & version to GitHub, and publish the new package on npmjs.com.
+1. **Release.** Create a new Release on GitHub.
+Visit `https://github.com/<user>/<repo>/releases`, click the "Draft a new release" button.
+In the Tag field, enter "v<version-number>"; in the Title field, enter just the version number; in the Description, write a brief description of the changes in this version.
+Then click "Publish release".